 This Regulation shall enter into force on the twentieth day following that of its publication in the Official Journal of the European Union.

-It shall apply from [OP please insert the date = 6 months after the date of entry into force of this Regulation).
+It shall apply from … [OP please insert the date – 6 months after the date of entry into force of this Regulation].

 This Regulation shall be binding in its entirety and directly applicable in all Member States.